DEPARTMENT.FACULTY

 As Chairperson, Department of English, he came forward to implement Innovative strategies, such as Open Book Examination introduced for the first time at AMU, Introduction of Internship, Seminar Presentations, Project/Dissertation, Term Paper, Outreach Activities, etc, Diagnostic Tests and Remedial Teaching, Introduction of Timeline for each semester in the light of Academic Calendar, Major Restructuring of UG, PG & PhD Syllabi Based on Innovative practices like Teachers’ Autonomy, Open ended Syllabi, Beyond Classroom learning, incorporation of ICT, Critical thinking, Multiple Intelligence, Bloom’s Taxonomy, etc.

-On the Campus at AMU, he is also known for his active engagement in the public life on the Campus.
-He has been an elected Member of the "AMU Court in Lecturer's Constituency", "Joint Secretary", "Secretary" of the AMU Teachers' Association (AMUTA), and nominated Members of AC & Court as Chairman, Department of English.
+On the Campus at AMU, he is also known for his active engagement in the public life.
+He has been an elected Member of the "AMU Court in Lecturer's Constituency", "Joint Secretary" & "Secretary" of the AMU Teachers' Association (AMUTA), and also nominated Members of AC & AMU Court.

 Researchgate Link: